Advice for victims of assault

 It doesn’t matter if the abuse happened as an adult or child, we can help you access the justice you deserve.
-We’ll support and help you report the attack to police so the people responsible face justice.

-We’ll also guide you through every step of the compensation process, liaising on your behalf with the CICA – a Government-run scheme set up in 1996 to help blameless victims get their lives back on track.
+We’ll also guide you through every step of the compensation process, liaising on your behalf with the CICA – a Government-run scheme set up to help blameless victims get their lives back on track.

 Compensation is awarded by the CICA to people who’ve suffered many different kinds of assault – including:

 - Assault causing actual bodily harm (ABH)